-The European Central Bank's mandate is to ensure price stability by aiming for an inflation rate of below but close to 2% over the medium term.
-Like most central banks, the ECB influences inflation by setting interest rates.
+Our job at the ECB is to keep prices stable.
+We do so by aiming for an inflation rate of 2% over the medium term.
+Like most central banks, we influence inflation by setting interest rates.
 If the central bank wants to act against too high inflation, it generally increases interest rates, making it more expensive to borrow and more attractive to save.
 By contrast, if it wants to counter too low inflation, it reduces interest rates.

-Since euro area inflation is expected to remain considerably below 2% for a prolonged period, the ECB's Governing Council has judged that it needs to lower interest rates.
+In 2014, euro area inflation was expected to remain considerably below our objective for a prolonged period.
+For this reason, the ECB's Governing Council judged that it needed to lower interest rates in June of that year.
 The ECB has three main interest rates on which it can act: the marginal lending facility for overnight lending to banks, the main refinancing operations and the deposit facility.
 The main refinancing rate is the rate at which banks can regularly borrow from the ECB while the deposit rate is the rate banks receive for funds parked at the central bank.
-All three rates have been lowered.
-To maintain a functioning money market in which commercial banks lend to each other, these rates cannot be too close to each other.
-Since the deposit rate was already at 0% and the refinancing rate at 0.25%, a cut in the refinancing rate to 0.15 % meant the deposit rate was lowered to − 0.10 % to maintain this corridor.
-The cut is part of a combination of measures designed to ensure price stability over the medium term, which is a necessary condition for sustainable growth in the euro area.
+All three rates were lowered.
+The cut was part of a combination of measures designed to ensure price stability over the medium term, which is a necessary condition for sustainable growth in the euro area.

-Do I now have to pay my bank to keep my savings for me?
-What is the effect of this negative deposit rate on my savings?
+Do I have to pay my bank to keep my savings when policy rates are negative?
+What is the effect of a negative deposit rate on my savings?

-There will be no direct impact on your savings.
-Only banks that deposit money in certain accounts at the ECB have to pay.
-Commercial banks may of course choose to lower interest rates for savers.
-At the same time, though, consumers and businesses can borrow more cheaply and this helps stimulate economic recovery.
+Commercial banks may of course choose to lower interest rates for savers and some passed on the negative rates to customers holding large deposits.
+At the same time, though, consumers and businesses could borrow more cheaply and this helped stimulate economic recovery.

 In a market economy, the return on savings is determined by supply and demand.
 For example, low long-term interest rates are the result of low growth and an insufficient return on capital.
-The ECB's interest rate decisions will in fact benefit savers in the end because they support growth and thus create a climate in which interest rates can gradually return to higher levels.
+The ECB's interest rate decisions benefited savers in the end because they supported growth and thus created a climate in which interest rates could gradually return to higher levels.